Bayesian posterior repartitioning for nested sampling: Numerical examples

-This issue may be straightforwardly addressed by applying the proposed autoPR method.
-Figure~\ref{fig:1DComb} shows the resulting MultiNest (with autoPR) joint posterior on $(\theta,\beta)$ and its marginals for a selection of true values $\theta_\ast$ in the range $[5,50]$ (the first and last cases, which correspond to those in Figures~\ref{fig:prior1} and \ref{fig:1DEach}, are plotted in red and purple, respectively).
-One sees that the joint posterior is precisely of the form expected in (\ref{eq:effpost}), in that is the product of two independent distributions on $\theta$ and $\beta$, respectively.
+The above illustrated issue of NS may be straightforwardly addressed by applying the BPR method.
+Figure~\ref{fig:1DComb} shows the resulting MultiNest (with BPR) joint posterior on $(\theta,\beta)$ and its marginals for a selection of true values $\theta_\ast$ in the range $[5,50]$ (the $\mtheta_{\ast} = 50$ case is plotted in brown).
+One sees that the joint posterior is precisely of the form expected in Eqn. (\ref{eq:effpost}), in that it is the product of two independent distributions on $\theta$ and $\beta$, respectively.
 One also observes the evolution of the marginal distribution on $\mbeta$.
 For each value of $\theta_\ast$, this is consistent with a top-hat distribution in the range $[0,\beta_+]$, where $\beta_+$ gradually decreases as $\theta_\ast$ increases.
 For $\theta_\ast \lesssim 10$, one sees that $\beta_+ \approx 1$, so one recovers the original uniform prior distribution $\mbeta \sim \calU[0,1]$, indicating that the original prior $\pi(\theta)$ is representative for these data sets.
-For $\theta_* \gtrsim 15$, however, the value of $\beta_+$ gradually decreases from unity as $\theta_\ast$ increases, which indicates that the original prior $\pi(\theta)$ is increasingly unrepresentative for these data sets.
+For $\theta_* \gtrsim 10$, however, the value of $\beta_+$ gradually decreases from unity as $\theta_\ast$ increases, which indicates that the original prior is increasingly unrepresentative for these data sets.

 Turning to the marginals on $\mtheta$ in Figure~\ref{fig:1DComb}, one sees that they are correctly centred on the mean of the corresponding true Gaussian posterior for every value of $\mtheta_\ast$.
-Moreover, the widths of the marginals on $\mtheta$ are equal for each value of $\mtheta_\ast$ and consistent with the width of the true Gaussian posterior, hence showing that the autoPR method yields the correct inferences on $\mtheta$, independent of the value of $\mtheta_\ast$, in a fully automated manner, without any need for tuning.
-A more quantitative illustration of the parameter estimation accuracy on $\mtheta$ is given in Figure~\ref{fig:1DVarNlike}(a), which shows the (logarithm of the) root mean squared error (RMSE) of the estimate $\hat{\mtheta}$ over 10 realisations of the data for each value of $\mtheta_\ast$, for both the standard NS approach and the autoPR method.
+Moreover, the widths of the marginals on $\mtheta$ are equal for each value of $\mtheta_\ast$ and consistent with the width of the true Gaussian posterior, hence showing that BPR yields the correct inferences on $\mtheta$, independent of the value of $\mtheta_\ast$, in a fully automated manner, without any need for tuning.
+Quantitative results on both the parameter estimation accuracy on $\mtheta$ and the evidence calculation are given in the Supplementary Material Section \ref{AP: UG}.